Misty Copeland: Other appearances 2009–2015

 In 2011, she was featured in the Season 1, episode 5 of the Hulu web series A Day in the Life.
 Copeland was a guest judge for the 11th season of FOX's So You Think You Can Dance.
 New Line Cinema has optioned her memoir, Life in Motion, for a screen adaptation, and the Oxygen network has expressed interest in producing a reality docuseries about Copeland mentoring a Master Class of aspiring young dancers.

 A Ballerina's Tale, a documentary film about Copeland, debuted at the Tribeca Film Festival in April 2015 and was released in theaters in October 2015.
 It was then aired in February 2016 as part of PBS' Independent Lens series.
 Dawn Heinecken, a professor of women's studies at the University of Louisville, described the film as "part of a calculated media campaign designed to launch Copeland into mainstream celebrity", but stated that the film "directly [challenges] the ideology of white supremacy that undergirds the world of classical ballet."
 Entertainment Weekly ranked it as one of the best "films that have captured the art of ballet".

 In May 2015, Copeland was featured on 60 Minutes in a segment with correspondent Bill Whitaker.
 The following month, she served as a presenter at the 69th Tony Awards.
 In July 2015, a black and white book, Misty Copeland: Power and Grace, was released by photographer Richard Corman, with an introduction by Cindy Bradley.
 The book contains photographs of Copeland dancing at sunrise on and around a baby grand piano that washed ashore under the Brooklyn Bridge.
 Copeland was included in the 2015 International Best Dressed List, published by Vanity Fair.
 In October 2015, she performed on The Late Show with Stephen Colbert accompanied by cellist Yo-Yo Ma, who played "Courante" from Bach's Cello Suite No. 2.

+Other appearances 2016–present

 In February 2016, Copeland and President Barack Obama were interviewed together in the first of a three part video series with Time and Essence magazines on topics of race, gender, achievement and creating opportunity for young people.
 The same month, she walked the runway at New York Fashion Week to support the American Heart Association's "Go Red for Women" campaign to increase awareness of the dangers of heart disease for women.
 She appeared in the March issue of Harper's Bazaar recreating Edgar Degas ballerina poses in a photospread ahead of a Museum of Modern Art exhibition: "Edgar Degas: A Strange New Beauty".
 The feature was favorably noted by several media outlets, but Sebastian Smee of The Boston Globe argued that contemporary ballet performers take Degas' ballet-themed work too seriously.